Wildhoney/Switzerland/README.md

 })));
 ```

-By applying the `state` middleware to the `swiss-cheese` component, we have two additional properties added to our `props` &ndash; `setState` and `state`.
-Each **instance of a component** will receive a fresh `state` and thus can be mutated independently regardless of how many `swiss-cheese` nodes there are present in the DOM.
+By applying the `state` middleware to the `swiss-cheese` component, we are handed two additional properties added for our `props` &ndash; namely `setState` and `state`.
+Each **instance of the component** will receive a fresh `state` and thus can be mutated independently regardless on the amount of `swiss-cheese` nodes in the DOM.

 ### Redux Migration

-While using `state` and `setState` work just fine, the functional approach these days to managing state is via [Redux](https://github.com/reactjs/redux) which can be enabled in Switzerland by using the tiny `redux` middleware.
+While using `state` and `setState` work just fine, the functional approach these days to managing state is via [Redux](https://github.com/reactjs/redux) &ndash; for this we can happily use the tiny `redux` middleware.

-> Note: It's worth remembering that **all** middleware should be tiny.
+> Note: If you're unsure about how Redux works then it's worth [glancing over the docs](http://redux.js.org/).

-If you're unsure how Redux works then it's worth [glancing over the docs](http://redux.js.org/), as the intricacies of Redux won't be covered.
 Assuming we want to keep the same functionality as before, we can simply migrate piece-by-piece until we achieve that.

 ```javascript
 import { create, html, element, pipe, redux } from 'switzerland';

 import { createStore, applyMiddleware } from 'redux';
 import thunk from 'redux-thunk';